tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 solution:

-`react-native run-android` installs application but doesn't place application launcher icon on home screen - you can do it manually:
+`react-native run-android` installs application but doesn't add application launcher icon on home screen - you can do it manually:

 - go to applications